emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a rising fourth-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
-I'm in the process of writing my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability".
+I'm an incoming Quantitative Trader at SIG starting August 2024 in their Chicago office on the US Equity Options Desk.
+This upcoming school year, I will be in the process of writing my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability".
 I’m also involved with various quantitative finance and data science groups on campus.
 My interests include effective altruism, film, personal fitness, and political advocacy.

 Feel free to reach out!

 Experience
 ------

-**Susquehanna International Group, LLP (SIG)**, *Quantitative Trading Intern and Incoming Quantitative Trader (Starting August 2024)* <br />
+**Susquehanna International Group, LLP (SIG)**, *Quantitative Trading Intern* <br />
 • Studied options/poker theory, decision science, game theory, event forecasting, and competed in electronic open outcry mock trading<br>
 • Shadowed traders and monitored macro events, daily price action, and abnormal order flow for the US Equity Options Desk (Pods)<br>
 • Researched corporate spin-offs and impact on IV around announcement and completion dates leveraging Bloomberg and Riptable API<br>